twlelev/OpenVINO_CPP_YOLOX-YOLOV5-YOLOV8-YOLOV9/README.md

 # YOLOX-YOLOV5-YOLOV8-OpenVINO in C++

-This tutorial includes a C++ demo for OpenVINO, as well as some converted models.
+This tutorial includes a C++ inference of YOLOX/YOLOV5/YOLOV8 for OpenVINO.

 ## Install OpenVINO Toolkit